kaverah/parkingapp/README.md

 # parkingapp
-Growing a parking app by a beginner programmer
+Park app in developing by a beginner programmer Version 0.1 is a version without database, visual interface or a executable file.
+It's a initial conception.